-What Causes Lack of Appetite?
+Cannabis and Appetite: What Causes Lack of Appetite?

 We can experience a lack of appetite for dozens of reasons, and it is not always necessarily a serious problem.
-If you have a cold, a stomach upset, are pregnant, or even just ate a large meal the night before, you are more likely not to feel hungry.
-It is almost always short-lived and doesn’t require any specific medical attention.
-However, a lack of appetite in some cases can be a sign of something more serious or even a side effect of a serious condition.
-Many conditions often lead to a lack of appetite, some of which are listed below:
+If you have a cold, or an upset stomach, you are more likely not to feel hungry.

+Lack of appetite is almost always short-lived and, more often than not, it doesn’t require any specific medical attention.
+However, a lack of appetite in some cases can be a sign of something more serious or even a symptom of some other underlying condition.
+Many conditions can lead to a lack of appetite, some of which are listed below:

 What Are the Traditional Treatments of Low Appetite?

-- Low-dose Corticosteroids
+- Low-dose corticosteroids

 What Is CBD?

-How Can CBD Be Used to Help Increase Appetite?
+How Can CBD Help Increase Appetite?

 When we consume CBD, it works with our ECS to promote further production of natural cannabinoids, and it is for this reason that CBD has the power to positively affect such a varied list of conditions.

-While it may seem like THC is the main culprit for causing a surge in appetite, many people would prefer not to have those psychoactive effects, especially when dealing with a debilitating condition.
+While it may seem like THC is the main cannabinoid responsible for causing a surge in appetite, many people would prefer not to have the psychoactive effects associated with THC – especially when dealing with a debilitating condition.